alphagov/dsp-dashboard/README.md

 This is for displaying on internal screens.

-This is hand maintained (MVP!) and data is copy pasted from other team's dashboards (see comments in the index.html).
+Data is a mixture of copy pasted from other team's dashboards, and sourced from JSON endpoints for Notify and Pay.

 Collaborators can raise PRs and update the code to add new data.

-The dashboard auto-deploys on merge on @chao-xian's Railway account.
+The dashboard auto-deploys on merge on DSP's Heroku account.